rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 ## Tip 6: Cross-reference claims from the paper (and explain what's missing)

 One of the main purposes of artifact evaluation is to enable the AEC to independently validate claims made in the paper.
-For this purpose, please do not just ask the AEC to run a bunch of scripts and say "QED".
+For this purpose, do not just ask the AEC to run a bunch of scripts and say "QED".
 It is important to list down items from the paper and cross-reference them with data from the artifact.
 For example, your README could say:

 ~~~ markdown
 # Validate Results (30 human-minutes + 5 compute-minutes)